Chester R. Stackhouse

 Chester Ray "Stack" Stackhouse (August 8, 1905 – June 30, 1978) was an American football and track and field coach and college athletics administrator.
-He served as the head football coach at Lincoln University in Pennsylvania in 1948, Willamette University from 1949 to 1951, and Slippery Rock University of Pennsylvania from 1953 to 1954, compiling a career college football coaching record of 21–29–3.
-Stackhouse was an assistant track coach at the University of Michigan from 1935 to 1941. in 1952 he joined the football coaching staff at Stanford University as an assistant under head coach Chuck Taylor.
+He served as the head football coach at Lincoln University in Pennsylvania in 1948, Willamette University from 1949 to 1951, and Slippery Rock State Teachers College—now known as Slippery Rock University of Pennsylvania—from 1953 to 1954, compiling a career college football coaching record of 21–29–3.
+Stackhouse was an assistant track coach at the University of Michigan from 1935 to 1941.
+In 1952, he joined the football coaching staff at Stanford University as an assistant under head coach Chuck Taylor.

-Stackhouse was born on August 8, 1905 in Nankin, Ohio.
-He died on June 30, 1978 at his farm in Turner, Oregon.
+Stackhouse was born on August 8, 1905, in Nankin, Ohio.
+He died on June 30, 1978, at his farm in Turner, Oregon.
 His daughter, Ann Rule, was an author of true crime books.